selenerkan/tum-ai-hackathon/README.md

 For Data Sampling: Run the sample_rare_classes.ipynb notebook.
 For Data Augmentation: Run the Data Augmentation.ipynb notebook.
 For Training the big model: Run src/main.py
-For running the Mobile-App: Switch branch to mobile-app and run the code on XCode simulator.
+For running the Mobile-App: Switch branch to mobile-app and run the code in the deepray folder on XCode simulator.

 ## Acknowledgement